juarezpaf/ionic-adventures/README.md

 - [Modify The Badge Number Of An Ionic Framework App](https://blog.nraboy.com/2015/07/modify-the-badge-number-of-an-ionic-framework-app) by @nraboy `new`
 - [Using A Pin Dialog In Your Ionic Framework Mobile App](https://blog.nraboy.com/2015/07/using-a-pin-dialog-in-your-ionic-framework-mobile-app) by @nraboy `new`
 - [Cordova/Ionic Sample App: My Sound Board](http://www.raymondcamden.com/2015/07/30/cordovaionic-sample-app-my-sound-board) => [Source code](https://github.com/cfjedimaster/Cordova-Examples/tree/master/mysoundboard) by @raymondcamden `new`
+- [Using Wizcorp’s phonegap-facebook-plugin + ionic for NATIVE SSO in iOS](https://medium.com/@giltamari/using-wizcorps-phonegap-facebook-plugin-ionic-for-native-sso-in-ios-ca30aa13e419) by Gil Tamari `new`
 - [How to Launch External Application With Ionic Framework](http://www.gajotres.net/how-to-launch-external-application-with-ionic-framework) by @gajotres
 - [Getting Started with ngCordova](http://thejackalofjavascript.com/getting-started-with-ngcordova) by @arvindr21
 - [Ionic Framework Custom Formly Template using DatePicker Plugin](http://www.clearlyinnovative.com/ionic-framework-custom-formly-template-using-datepicker-plugin) => [Source code](https://github.com/aaronksaunders/ionic-formly-demo) by @C_Innovative